Javier Duarte de Ochoa: Disappearance and arrest

-The federal Attorney General filed organized crime charges on Duarte on 17 October 2016.
+The federal Attorney General filed organized crime charges against Duarte on 17 October 2016.
 The PRI expelled Duarte from the political party and issued an apology.
-His whereabouts were unknown and the government through the "Procuraduria General de la Republica" offered a reward of $15 million pesos for information that could help towards his capture.
-Duarte Ochoa was subsequently arrested in Guatemala on 15 April 2017 by INTERPOL and Guatemalan National Civil Police.
-He was extradited from Guatemala to Mexico on July 17, 2017.
+His whereabouts were unknown and the government through the Attorney General's office offered a reward of $15 million pesos for information that could help towards his capture.
+Duarte Ochoa was subsequently arrested in Guatemala on 15 April 2017 by INTERPOL and the Guatemalan National Civil Police.
+He was extradited from Guatemala to Mexico on 17 July 2017.

-On May 18, 2020, Judge Isabel Porras Odriozola, of the Tercer Tribunal Unitario en Materia Penal de Ciudad de México, (Third Criminal Court of Mexico City) ruled that Duarte's nine-year prison sentence was legal, considering he had pleaded guilty to charges of money laundering and illegal association with known criminals.
-However, she also ruled that the seizure of his forty-one properties in Veracruz, Campeche, Mexico City, and Guerrero was dependent upon other charges, so he was allowed to keep them, including three mansions worth MXN $45 million each in Santa Fe, Mexico City; Cancun, and the State of Mexico.
+On 18 May 2020, Judge Isabel Porras Odriozola of the Tercer Tribunal Unitario en Materia Penal de Ciudad de México (Third Criminal Court of Mexico City) ruled that Duarte's nine-year prison sentence was legal, considering he had pleaded guilty to charges of money laundering and illegal association with known criminals.
+However, she also ruled that the seizure of his forty-one properties in Veracruz, Campeche, Mexico City, and Guerrero was dependent upon other charges, so he was allowed to keep them, including three mansions worth MXN $45 million each in Santa Fe, Mexico City; Cancún, and the State of Mexico.

-A federal court judge temporarily halted the extradition of Duarte's ex-wife on May 28, 2020.
-Karime Macias has been accused of diverting MXN $112 million from the National System for Integral Family Development (DIF) when she was the First Lady of Veracruz.
-Macias lives in one of the most exclusive areas of London.
-Her extradition trial will resume in November 2020.
+A federal court judge temporarily halted the extradition of Duarte's ex-wife on 28 May 2020.
+Karime Macías has been accused of diverting MXN $112 million from the National System for Integral Family Development (DIF) when she was the First Lady of Veracruz.
+Macías lives in one of the most exclusive areas of London.
+Her extradition trial was to resume in November 2020.